dingweiqings/financial-demo/data/nlu/nlu.md

 - Yes
 - wowo
 - That is what I want
+- ok
+- hah
+- Haha so great

 ## intent:ask_transfer_charge
 - Will I be charged for transferring money